MYXHcode/MYXHcode/README.md

 ## Introduce 介绍

-I am a third-year student majoring in computer science and technology, and I am also a programming enthusiast.
+I am a senior majoring in computer science and technology, and I am also a programming enthusiast.

 Currently, I am learning Java Spring and will often share my learning experience.